EmbraceDahlia/MPP_GroupGreen/src/lab7/Queries With Questions.md

 the room is occupied.
 select r.*,g.guestName
 from Room r
-left join Booking b on r.roomNo=b.roomNo and r.hotelNo=b.hotelNo AND curdate() between dateFrom and dateto left join Guest g on b.guestNo=g.guestNo inner join Hotel h on b.hotelNo=h.hotelNo where h.hotelName='Grosvenor Hotel';
+inner join Hotel h on r.hotelNo=h.hotelNo left join Booking b on r.roomNo=b.roomNo and r.hotelNo=b.hotelNo AND curdate() between dateFrom and dateto left join Guest g on b.guestNo=g.guestNo where h.hotelName='Grosvenor Hotel';
 -- 6.19 What is the total income from bookings for the Grosvenor Hotel today select sum(price) as 'Total Income'